 - Later Work Nights At Least Twice Per Week.
 Sometimes I’ll have the most productive work day but won’t be able to get any of my emails answered.
 Before I know it, the emails have piled up, and I didn’t get back to any.
 It’s already 4PM and I’m ready to take a break and go to the gym.
 I try to make an effort at least 2-3 nights per week to work a little bit later than usual.
 I’ll take a break, workout, and then either sit at my desk or on the couch with my computer and just get organized and caught up.
 I’ve found that emailing during off times (when your inbox isn’t going crazy) is a much more peaceful way to get work done.

 - Clean while sitting on calls.
 There are obviously some calls that I need to lead and be 100% focused and in front of my desk for.
 But there are usually 1-3 calls per day where I can clean up while listening to them.
-Perhaps because they are interviews, group calls, or calls that I’m just listening to in effort to stay in the loop.
+Perhaps because they are interviews, group calls, or calls that I’m just listening to in effort to stay in the loop, I also got one of those self vacuum devices from http://www.vacuumpal.com/ so the place also stays clean.
 I try to sort papers, go through boxes, and just get my workspace organized while on these calls.
 Doing this helps me focus instead of getting distracted by other emails or Skype messages while in front of the computer.

 - Rip up papers and business cards when done with them.
 I don’t have any reason to keep random pages of notes or the business cards of people whom I’ve already connected with.
 Once I send a connection email to someone and get a response, I save their contact info on my computer, and rip up the card.
 As soon as I’m done going through my notes from calls or random to-do lists, I rip up the paper and throw it out.